 A soft squeak of the floorboards froze Luffy in place.
 His grin sobered to frown mixed with disappointment and the dangerous, quiet anger only his enemies saw.

 "Who's there?" he called.
 He didn't raise his voice, though his body half turned to face the darkness that shrouded the galley.
 Another time he may have been curious, playful with the stranger on his ship, but in the dead of night with his crew at rest Luffy's instinct cried protect.
 He received no answer, and for a moment wondered if maybe he'd imagined it.
-Robin was on watch after all, and she had eyes everywhere.
+Robin was on watch after all, and his archaeologist had eyes everywhere.
 He waited a moment more before the tension in his body visibly drained and he relaxed once more, lips curling in an anticipating smile.

 A hand suddenly found itself on the back of Luffy's neck and before he had a chance to register what it was doing there, Luffy's face made contact with the fridge followed shortly by his body as he was pinned in place.
-He grunted and flexed his muscles in an attempt to feel out his attackers strength, but his hands were restricted behind his back in a vice-like grip.
+He grunted and flexed his muscles in an attempt to feel out his attacker's strength, but his hands were restricted behind his back in a vice-like grip.

 The metallic scrape of a blade against the fridge drew Luffy from his analysis and he gazed cross-eyed at the sword that drifted inches before his neck before closing in on his rubber skin, the blade resting there.
 Luffy relaxed his body.
 They could slam his head off the fridge a thousand times if they wanted, but if he didn't play his cards right, his Grand line adventure might just end tonight.